midsummer celebrations

 In Romania, these plants represent the pinnacle of the Summer Solstice.
 According to folklore, these flowers transform into fairies during the Midsummer Night.
 It is said that the heavens open for a moment during this night, and the fairies begin to dance and sing.
 The realm beyond coming into contact with this world is particularly propitious at night.

-Moreover, Lady’s Bedstraw properties also have a strong potential as a medicinal plant.
+Moreover, Lady’s Bedstraw holds great potential as a beneficial plant.

-Nonetheless, this plant can be used as a caffeine-free coffee alternative.
-Aromatic bedstraw seeds can be roasted and crushed.
+Furthermore, this plant can serve as a caffeine-free coffee alternative.
+The aromatic seeds of bedstraw can be roasted and crushed, providing a unique beverage option.

 Mugwort (Artemisia spp.)